JGD625/bookmarks-server/README.md

-Thinkful 20.10: Organizing Your Server

-Assignment for Thinkful full-stack developer course using
-# HEROKU
+# THINKFUL ASSIGNMENT 20.15

-and
+Databases with Express: Thinkful Bookmarks-Server Assignment

 # Express Boilerplate!

 This is a boilerplate project used for starting new projects!

-## Set up
+## How do set up?

 Complete the following steps to start a new project (NEW-PROJECT-NAME):